 Technology Stack

-Languages French, English, Python, Rust, Bash, SQL
+Languages French, English, Python, Rust, Bash

-ML/AI PyTorch, JAX
+ML/AI development PyTorch, JAX

-DevOps Docker, Git, GCP
+DevOps Docker, Git

 Education